Queen Maxima’s Sister, Inés Zorreguieta, Found Dead Of Apparent Suicide

 The Queen’s sister was also the godmother to her daughter, Princess Ariane.

-Queen Maxima has already announced that she’s canceled all her upcoming public appearances, and has already flown to Argentina — her native home — to be with her sister.
+Queen Maxima has already announced that she’s canceled all her upcoming public appearances and has already flown to Argentina — her native home — to be with her sister.

 This has really ended most of the Queen’s public outings.
 For example, she was due to appear at the Holland Festival, as well as appearances in Estonia, Lithuania, and Latvia with her husband, King Willem-Alexander.
 All of these appearances have been canceled.

-The Dutch prime minister released a public statement, claiming that this was a “heartbreaking” turn of events, and that his “thoughts and prayers” went out to the Queen at what is, undoubtedly, a difficult time.
+The Dutch prime minister released a public statement, claiming that this was a “heartbreaking” turn of events and that his “thoughts and prayers” went out to the Queen at what is, undoubtedly, a difficult time.

-This isn’t the first time that the Queen has had to fly to Argentina to deal with the death of a family member: just three years ago, she canceled all her public appearances and flew to Argentina when her father, Jorge Zorreguieta, died of cancer at the age of 89.
+This isn’t the first time that the Queen has had to fly to Argentina to deal with the death of a family member.
+Just three years ago, she canceled all her public appearances and flew to Argentina when her father, Jorge Zorreguieta, died of cancer at the age of 89.

 For her part, Ines was the Queen’s half-sister, a product of the Queen’s father’s second marriage to María del Carmen Cerruti Carricart.
 She was the youngest child of that marriage.